There are two kinds of drummer moms:

-Most of these women were drummers before they were moms, but there are many out there who picked up the drums later.
-Both are awesome!
+(Note: Most of these women interviewed for this article were drummers before they were moms, but there are many out there who picked up the drums later.
+Both are awesome!)

 Anaïs kept it up until her belly got too big, but until then, she put mesh heads and triggers on her kit and used rubber cymbals to keep the volume low.
 One of her personal concerns was “if they can hear your voice, they can hear a loud snare.”
 And as a drummer who uses a double pedal, “it hurt my lower back if I played too long.
 It never did that before.”

 Serena kept touring and practicing until a day or two before her daughter was born.
 “My physician – and later midwife – wasn’t concerned with the volume or vibrations.
 Babe was dancing in there during shows, which could be a little tricky, as was the shift in balance as the tummy grew.”
 Nicole has been drumming since childhood and had a similar experience with both of her pregnancies, gigging pretty much until the 11th hour.
 The only real change she made was to stop carrying her 100 lb trap case.

 Brooke was the only drummer at her church, so she kept playing every Sunday until she had to be induced.
 “As a drummer who was still learning and didn’t play very heavily, the only thing I changed was switching out my stool for a comfy choir chair with a back.”

 And Deb, who was marching tenor drums for a senior drum and bugle corps, found out she was pregnant at the beginning of competitive season, and decided to continue “without telling anyone what was going on.
 Physically, I was worn out more and had troubles with my sciatica, but was still able to perform at a high level.”